projectdiscovery/nuclei-templates/GUIDE.md

 requests:
 ```

 At this point you can define raw requests like the following ones (as of now it's suggested to leave the `Host` header as in the example with the variable `{{Hostname}}`).
-Later on DSL language and helper functions will be added in order to manipulate the request content at runtime:

 ```yaml
 requests: